diptodeydip/Land_Registry_using_Hyperledger_Fabric/README.md

 Overview
 In our traditional land registry system ownership information of any particular land is stored using paperwork and requires an office to manage this.
-Our o
-bjective​ is to store these information in a system using blockchain technology.
+Our objective​ is to store these information in a system using blockchain technology.
 Activities like transformation of ownership can be held through this system.
 Therefore, these information will remain safe & secured.

 User Manual

 To be a user one need to create an account

 User of that system can upload their Asset’s Information